 WMAL - Windows Media Audio Lossless files

 WMA Lossless is the lossless codec developed by Microsoft to be featured in their Windows Media codec portfolio.

 This lossless format has closed source, limited hardware support, doesn't support RIFF chunks, replay gain, has no hybrid/lossy mode, but has streaming, pipe, multichannel audio and high resolutions support and very good Microsoft software support

 Which lossless format use to store audio ?
-This question is quite hard, because the enormous amount of lossless audio compressor choices available, and it is a very difficult task to choose the one most suited for each person's needs.
+This question was quite hard some time ago, because the enormous amount of lossless audio compressor choices available, and it was a very difficult task to choose the one most suited for each person's needs.

 Several people only take into consideration compression performance when choosing a codec.
 But as the following table and article shows, there are several other features worth taking into consideration when making that choice.

 For example, users wanting good multiplatform compatibility and robustness (E.G, people sharing live recordings) would favour WavPack or FLAC.
 Another user, looking for the very highest compression available, would go with OptimFROG.
 Someone wanting portable support would use FLAC or ALAC, and so on.

 En fin, this is not a matter worth getting too worked up about.
 If you later find out the codec you chose isn't the best for your needs, you can just transcompress to another format, without risk of losing quality.

 |Flexibility**||very good||very good||very good||very good||very good||bad||bad|

 (table continued below)